 London & The World's Finest Cocktail Bars

 ondon is reopening, the restaurants embraced the government ‘Eat Out to Help Out’ scheme, hotels are welcoming guest back and the bars are back serving drinks.
-Over lockdown we all learnt that there are many things you whip up in the kitchen or order in at push, but an exquisite cocktail isn’t one of them.
+Over lockdown we all learnt that there are many things you can whip up in the kitchen or order in at push, but an exquisite cocktail isn’t one of them.

-Studio 104 has had the pleasure of creating the uniforms for some of the finest cocktail bars in the London, after being parched we thought we share the drinks we will be ordering as soon as we can and a little bit about these magical places.
+Studio 104 has had the pleasure of creating the uniforms for some of the finest cocktail bars in the London, after being parched we thought we'd share the drinks we will be ordering as soon as we can and a little bit about these magical places.

 Synonymous with style, elegance, and sophistication, the Savoy is unsurprisingly also the birthplace of some of the most famous cocktails in the world.
 During the 1920s and 1930s, Prohibition-dodging Americans visiting London for tea-dances and cocktails made the bars at the Savoy their home.

 The American Bar has previously held the title of Best Bar in the World, and this year comes in at number five on the World's 50 Best Bars list.
 Bartenders in Studio 104 ivory jackets shake cocktails with rigid vigour.
 Today, when we think of the Savoy’s American Bar most of us envision Erik Lorincz, the current head bartender, and forget Harry Craddock.